 Sample and Analysis Requests

-PLEASE NOTE THE NEW SAMPLE REQUEST, AND SEPARATE ANALYSIS REQUEST FORM BELOW, WHICH MUST BE COMPLETED ELECTRONICALLY AND EMAILED IN ADVANCE OF YOUR VISIT
+PLEASE NOTE THE SAMPLE REQUEST, AND SEPARATE ANALYSIS REQUEST FORM BELOW, WHICH MUST BE COMPLETED ELECTRONICALLY AND EMAILED IN ADVANCE OF YOUR VISIT

 BOSCORF welcomes requests from bona fide researchers and graduate students worldwide to sample or analyize the cores in its care.
 Its mission is to promote secondary use of its holdings so they can further add to the knowledge base.